 Menopause: Age, Symptoms & Treatments

-Menopause is that time in a woman's life when her menstruation stops, and she can no longer have children.
+Menopause is the time in a woman's life when her menstruation stops, and she can no longer have children.
 It is not a disease or a condition, but a natural ageing process.

 The usual onset of menopause is 49 to 51 years of age while some women might start experiencing symptoms earlier and some much later.